s4ke/Master-Thesis/src/md/069-conclusion.md

 are easily implemented with default instances (`Trans` in Eden) or Template Haskell (Cloud Haskell).

-The only problem we currently have in terms of PArrows' generality is that the implementations do not behave the same when it comes to the behaviour of `parEvalN`.
-So, the GpH, `Par` Monad and the experimental Cloud Haskell implementations of `parEvalN` do not work in a manner that is compatible with the topological skeletons we showed in this thesis.
+The only difficulty we currently have in terms of PArrows' generality is that the implementations differ in their behaviour of `parEvalN`.
+Because of this, the GpH, `Par` Monad and the experimental Cloud Haskell versions of `parEvalN` do not work in a manner that is compatible with the topological skeletons we showed in this thesis.
 Even though we provided a work-around for the sake of compatibility with the `ArrowLoopParallel` type class, this can only be seen as temporary.